 We also do A LOT of reflection after practicing so that we can discuss what went well and what needs to be improved for the following day.
 This is done for both math and literacy centers.
 After students are starting to get a feel for how centers run, then I start pulling groups, SOLELY for practice.
 While the groups are at the table, I still support the other centers as needed, but pull back to allow for independence.

 These first weeks of practice are CRUCIAL to how the whole year will run.
 Just remember, I WANT to be there to support you!
 Centers are a beautiful thing when done right and you will LOVE this time in your day.
-Let me help you through every step of the way.
-Learn all about these important steps in the Mastering Classroom Centers For Good: Turning Chaos into Calm Guide.
-You can also learn more tips and tricks for the first weeks with centers HERE!
+Let me help you through every step of the way!
+I HIGHLY recommend you enroll in the course that will allow you to say goodbye to the hassles of classroom chaos and hello to confident, effective centers – Mastering Centers for Good!

 I really hope you enjoyed learning all about creating successful centers for the entire year with your students!
 Be sure to check out all the other tools included to support you in your centers journey.
 And believe me, it is a journey worth taking!
 Don’t forget to subscribe to my email list!
 Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Mastering Classroom Centers For Good: Turning Chaos into Calm Guide FREEBIE!
 You will also have exclusive access to tons of digital how-to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.